brunohenriquedeveloper/Project-Manager/README.md

 In addition to React and back-end development, I also applied HTML and CSS to structure and style the application, making it both functional and visually appealing.

 This project allowed me to strengthen my understanding of full-stack development, from building interactive user interfaces to working with databases and integrating different technologies into a single application.

+You can access the preview of this project at this <a href="https://project-manager-git-main-brunos-projects-7c5d064a.vercel.app/">link</a>

 <h2 id="technologies">Technologies ⚡</h2>
 <ul>